 How Do Domain Names Work?

-In short, a domain name is the name of your website, pointing users to the location where they can access its information.
-Computers use the internet protocol (IP) address of an individual computer to find a website, but an IP address is a string of difficult-to-remember numbers.
-A domain name acts as a kind of shorthand, pointing users to the same place as an IP address while being easier for people to remember and use.
+A domain name is the address of your website, pointing users to the server location that hosts the application.
+Computers use the internet protocol (IP) address of an individual computer to find a website, but an IP address is just a string of numbers.
+A domain name acts as a kind of shorthand that points to the IP address.
+It's a lot easier to remember

 A domain name can be any combination of letters and numbers used with a suffix like .com.
-This suffix indicates which top-level domain that name belongs to.
-These components become the root domain that everything on a site branches from.
+This suffix is also called a top-level domain (TLD).
+There are many other TLDs: .gov, .net, .org are popular.
+The domain name you choose will be the root domain that your site is hosted on.

-Subdomains and subdirectories—also called subfolders—have to do with the organization of pages under that top-level domain.
+Subdomains and subdirectories (or subfolders) have to do with the organization of pages under that top-level domain.
 They’re two different ways of equipping root domains with new features like a blog or a storefront page.

 What Are Subdomains?